App version: 0.1.0

 Having a business credit card offers a number of advantages.
 These include:

-• Access to working capital A business’s income and expenses don’t always align.
+• Access to working capital: A business’s income and expenses don’t always align.
 A business credit card can cover expenses while you’re waiting to receive income, either through sales or invoices.

-• Keeping business and personal finances separate Having a dedicated business credit card for your business expenses maintains an important separation between your business’s financials and your personal finances.
+• Keep business and personal finances separate: Having a dedicated business credit card for your business expenses maintains an important separation between your business’s financials and your personal finances.
 This makes things easier come tax season and, if you are able to open a card using just your business’s Employer Identification Number (EIN), can help protect your personal finances from any potential financial or legal trouble that arises with your business.

-• Emergency financing Having a business credit card in your back pocket can serve as a financial safety net in the event that you need to cover unexpected business expenses.
+• Emergency financing: Having a business credit card in your back pocket can serve as a financial safety net in the event that you need to cover unexpected business expenses.

 How to Get a Business Credit Card